oroinc/documentation/user_guide/business_intelligence_reports.rst

 In OroCRM, you can create reports based on the details of any entity available in the system.

-With the functionality, you can get easy-to-understand adjustable reports on the amount and activity of different customers, on statuses of carts or opportunities, on performance of your :ref:`marketing activity <user-guide-marketing>`, specifics of recent :ref:`activities <user-guide-activities>`, and many others.
+Using this functionality, you can get easy-to-understand adjustable reports on the amount and activity of different customers, on statuses of carts and current state of actual and potential sales, on the performance of your :ref:`marketing effort <user-guide-marketing>`, specifics of recent :ref:`activities <user-guide-activities>`, etc.

 There is a number of out-of-the-box reports, such as :ref:`Leads by Date <user-guide-leads-reports>` and :ref:`Opportunities by Status <user-guide-opportunities-reports>` , but you can also create your own ("custom") reports.